Lassana Diarra: Aborted transfers and legal issues

-In a preliminary ruling of 4 October 2024, the Court of Justice of the European Union ruled in favor of Diarra, determining that FIFA's player contract rules violated European Union law.
-The main case is still pending at the Cour d'appel de Mons in Belgium.
+In a preliminary ruling of 4 October 2024, the Court of Justice of the European Union ruled in favour of Diarra, determining that FIFA's player contract rules violated European Union law.
+As of October 2024, the main case is still pending at the Cour d'appel de Mons in Belgium.
+In December 2024, FIFA drafted interim amendments to the organisation's transfer regulations, accepting that they could be open to immediate challenge as a result of the court's decision.